 At the same session of the General Assembly, legislation was passed which encouraged the colleges and universities to expand their service functions to the citizens of Arkansas through the provision of courses offered at off-campus locations.
-The interpreted meaning of the General Assembly in passing what may at first appear to be conflicting measures has been that expanded educational services to the citizens of Arkansas through the provision of courses taught at locations other than on the campus should be pursued but that the development of programs with a degree of permanence and which would require a significant and continuing commitment of funds and other resources should be a significant and continuing commitment of funds and other resources should be started only after thorough planning, a detailed determination of need, and a consideration of other alternatives.
+The interpreted meaning of the General Assembly in passing what may at first appear to be conflicting measures has been that expanded educational services to the citizens of Arkansas through the provision of courses taught at locations other than on the campus should be pursued but that the development of programs with a degree of permanence and which would require a significant and continuing commitment of funds and other resources should be a significant and continuing commitment of funds and other need, and a consideration of other alternatives.